 State of the art

-In the literature, many studies cover notification interruptions as a source of disruptions.
-[4][5][6] Users are susceptible to interruption overload.
-Waiting of an opportunite moment is also a social behavior as interrupting a visibly concentrating person is considered rude.
-The interrupted user performs slower, experiences annoyance, anxiety and feels that the task is more difficult to complete.
-[5][6]
+In the literature, many studies cover notification interruptions as a source of disruptions [4,5,6].
+Users are susceptible to interruption overload.
+Waiting of an opportune moment is also a social behavior as interrupting a visibly concentrating person is considered rude.
+The interrupted user performs slower, experiences annoyance, anxiety and feels that the task is more difficult to complete [5,6].

 The general processing of notifications have been available in only in recent years.
 In Android, the NotificationListenerService class have been added in API level 18 (July, 2013).
 In iPhone, the similar feature is included in the Apple Notification Center Service, which have been available since September 2013.

-Several notification manager applications have also been covered by software patents.
-[7][8] That might cause difficulties in exporting the application to USA.
-Some of those patents might cover our application entirely, but as a implementation to benefit users from getting overloaded by interruptions, our application is very unique.
+Several notification manager applications have also been covered by software patents [7,8].
+That might cause difficulties in exporting the application to USA.
+Some of those patents might cover our application entirely, but as an implementation to benefit users from getting overloaded by interruptions, our application is very unique.

 The market place offers various similar solutions already.
 The most common feature is to allow blocking notifications of an application.
 Other features might include the customization of the sound and vibration or keeping the log of all notifications.
 Upcoming version of the Android operating system will also have a similar built-in feature.